-With 2 Nationals per year, there will be 10 opportunities in a 5 year period to qualify for Master.
+With 2 International exhibitions per year, there will be 10 opportunities in a 5 year period to qualify for Master.

-Upon approval of the Masters jury submission committee and Masters designation is received, the awarded artist may use the initials NOAPSM on original works of art and in their correspondence.
+Upon approval of the Master designation, the awarded artist may use the initials NOAPSM on original works of art and in their correspondence.
 This honor is awarded for life, unless forfeited by nonpayment of annual dues or resignation.

 Artists selected for the Exhibition will be notified by email from Juried Art Services.
 An up to date email address is essential for notification.
 Please be sure that your contact information in your Juried Art Services account is correct.

 art accepted for the exhibit